Ajijic’s Easter Week celebrations center around the community-produced Passion Play, which this year is in its 40th edition.

 Easter Sunday — April 21

 Guess what?
 On Easter Sunday, nothing happens.
-Not even the Easter Bunny really visits.
-There is an Easter Sunday mass and people celebrate with friends and family, and in other ways, but the Passion Play is over.Last updated February 9, 2019
+Not even the Easter Bunny really visits, though some families do participate in Easter egg hunts and the like.
+There is an Easter Sunday mass and people celebrate with friends and family, and in other ways, but the Passion Play is over.Last updated April 27, 2019